USFWS/southeast/site/content/news/key-deer-among-many-florida-keys-species-facing-irma.md

     - 'Puerto Rico'
     - 'South Carolina'
     - 'US Virgin Islands'
+    - 'Vero Beach'
-updated: 'September 14th, 2017'
+updated: 'May 14th, 2021'
 ---

 Less than a year after surviving a rugged screwworm infestation, the Florida Keys’ Key deer now must contend with Hurricane Irma.
 Some fans of the endangered species are worried.

 Catastrophic storms like Irma raise questions about wildlife, nature and impacts to their populations.
 At the U.S. Fish and Wildlife Service’s [Florida Keys National Wildlife Refuges Complex](https://www.fws.gov/refuge/National_Key_Deer_Refuge/About_the_Complex.html), there are nearly 25 threatened and endangered wildlife and plants.